 1. Clear the roof: Begin by removing any debris, dirt, or old roofing materials from the roof⁤ surface.
 This step⁤ is important ⁣to create a clean and even surface for the drip edge ⁤installation.

-Read Also: How to install ridge cap on metal roof?
+Read Also: How to install a metal roof on a shed?

 2. Inspect the fascia board: Check the condition of the fascia board, which is the vertical board that runs along the roof’s edge.⁣ Ensure that it is in good condition and securely attached to the roof.
 Any damaged or rotted fascia boards should be replaced before proceeding with the installation.